itsallcode/holiday-calculator/README.md

 Holiday-calculator supports the following formula flavors:

 - a fixed date identical for every year
-- a floating date defined by a specific date in each year and an offset restricted to a particular day of the week, e.g. fourth Sunday before Christmas
+- a floating date defined by a pivot date, specified as month and day and an offset restricted to a particular day of the week, e.g. fourth Sunday before Christmas, i.e. December 24th
 - a date defined relatively to Easter Sunday with a positive or negative offset of days